What are some of the key benefits of adding a conservatory/orangery to a home?

 When might planning permission be required – do most projects fall within permitted development rights?

 In many cases planning permission is required as is a building warrant, so it is important to factor in time for this in your plans.
 If you choose the right conservatory company, then they should take care of the details for you.
-It is worth noting, however, that it can take between six and twelve weeks for permission to be granted.
-There are obvious and immediate benefits to using a bespoke company that offers a fully integrated project management service.
-Dealing with everything from the initial planning process to manufacture, construction and completion, they have the knowledge and experience to ensure the project starts and finishes on time with minimal hassle throughout.
+It is worth noting, however, that it can take between six and twelve weeks for permission to be granted so there are obvious and immediate benefits to using a bespoke company that provides a fully integrated project management service.
+Dealing with everything from the initial planning process to design, manufacture, construction and completion, they have the knowledge and experience to ensure the project starts and finishes on time and with minimal hassle throughout.

 Which are the most common rooms to link through to a conservatory?
-Do you have any advice of achieving a good flow of space?
+Do you have any advice on achieving a good flow of space?

-Kitchens/dining spaces are by far the most common link through to a conservatory.
-More and more people are aspiring to inclusive living where cooking, relaxing, family interaction and socialising are at the centre of extending homes.
-There are, however, those who want to create a haven for reading, admiring the garden or listening to music somewhere away from the main hub of the home.
+Kitchens/dining spaces are by far the most common link through to a conservator/orangery.
+More and more people are aspiring to inclusive living where cooking, relaxing, family interaction and socialising are at the centre of extending their homes.
+There are, however, those who wish to create a separate haven for reading, admiring the garden or simply listening to music somewhere away from the main hub of the home.

 It is key when designing any space that you consider how the space will be used, how you want this to compliment your existing home, how you intend to furnish it and seek professional advice on how your design can accommodate this.
 If you plan well and are clear about what you want, you will achieve good flow of space and functionality.